aphilippopoulos248/PokeNet/README.md

 epochs.
 A randomly initialised head produces huge early gradients; letting those flow into pretrained weights destroys the features you came for.
 Phase 2 unfreezes everything at a **10x lower backbone LR** (`lr_backbone`) than the head.
+(This only applies to the pretrained-backbone configs - `poke_net` has no pretrained weights to protect, so it trains fully unfrozen from epoch 1.)

 ### 6. Read the confusion matrix, not just the accuracy
 The interesting output is the most-confused pairs.
 Expect the model to struggle